• Skip to primary navigation

 • Storage: Transfer leftovers to an airtight container and store in the refrigerator for up to 5 days.

-• How to reheat: The easiest way to reheat mashed potatoes is to pour a glug of olive oil into a non-stick pan and reheat over medium-low heat, stirring occasionally, until heated through.
+• How to reheat: The easiest way to reheat mashed red potatoes is to pour a glug of olive oil into a non-stick pan and reheat over medium-low heat, stirring occasionally, until heated through, about 5-7 minutes.

 • How to freeze: These mashed potatoes freeze very well.
 Be sure to portion out the potatoes into smaller freezer bags for easier reheating later.